-Following the decision of the PEI government to progressively lift public health measures on individuals, communities, and organizations, the Muslim Society decided to re-open Masjid Dar as-Salam for the Friday prayer (for five daily prayers check here).
+Following the decision of the PEI government to progressively lift public health measures on individuals, communities, and organizations, the Muslim Society decided to re-open Masjid Dar as-Salam for the Friday prayer (you can also check this Important Announcement: Mosque Re-opening).

-INSHALLAH Starting Friday, June 5, The mosque will be reopened for Jumaa Prayer under the following conditions which will be strictly followed and enforced.
+The following conditions will be strictly followed and enforced.

 Individuals who decide not to follow the following rules will not be admitted into the mosque without exception.

-- A maximum total of 15 people will be allowed into the mosque and 20 in the backyard.
-People need to reserve their spot in advance via the link below, for a maximum of once per month:
+- A maximum total of 80 people will be allowed into the mosque.
+People need to reserve their spot in advance via the link below:

 - People MUST sanitize their hands when they come into the mosque and when they leave.
 A sanitizer will be available at the entrance.